 (Interviews are edited for clarity and flow.)

 Low-cost tuition expenses and comforting myths about “college as a protective bubble” belong to prior generations.
-The Coronavirus crisis and the surging Delta variant — not to mention rising mental health crises among young people — have brought new attention to the risks of college life.
+The COVID crisis — not to mention rising mental health crises among young people — have brought new attention to the risks of college life.

 With the high total cost of college — $54,880 for full-time undergraduates at private, non-profit colleges — losing anywhere from a semester to a full year of tuition because of an unexpected medical withdrawal is more than most families, or college refund policies, can financially bear.